Gexkill/sweng2/PP/src/index.md

 * FP = total estimated function points of the software
 * AVC = language specific constant varying from 2-40 for a fourth generation programming language.

 Function points are classified under different types.
 For each type, a different weight is also assigned for each function point according if the concerned function is estimated as being simple, complex, or average.
-For the estimation of the size of our MyTaxiService application, we will uses the weights indicated in the table here under.
+For the estimation of the size of our MyTaxiService application, we will use the weights indicated in the table here under.
 These numbers are taken from the slides "Cost Estimation" provided by the professor Damian Andrew Tamburri.

 | **function type**      | **Low** | **Average** | **High** |
 |------------------------|---------|-------------|----------|